How to Connect a DVD Player to Roku TV: Hisense, Sharp, TCL & More

 Step 1.
 Turn off your Roku TV and DVD player, and unplug their power cords.

 Step 2.
 Connect your AV cable to the AV IN jacks (Video/L/R or yellow/white/red ports) on your Roku TV and to the AV OUT jacks on the DVD player.
 The yellow plug is for video, while the red and white plugs are for audio.
-Make sure the yellow plug is inserted into the yellow terminal, the red plug is inserted into the red terminal, and the white plug is inserted into the white terminal.
-Otherwise, your DVD won't play as expected, such as playing sound only, no pictures.
+Reminder: Insert each color into the matching port.
+Otherwise, your DVD may play audio only without video.

 Step 3.
 Hook up your DVD player and Roku TV to electrical outlets through power cords and turn on them.